Sikka Regency

 Sikka is a regency within East Nusa Tenggara province, Indonesia, on the island of Flores.
 It is bordered to the west by Ende Regency and to the east by East Flores Regency.
-It covers an area of 1,675.36 km^{2} and had a population of 300,301 at the 2010 census and 321,953 at the 2020 Census; the official estimate as at mid 2024 was 346,614 (comprising 168,616 males and 177,998 females).
-The capital is the town of Maumere, which comprises the districts of Alok Barat, Alok and Alok Timur (although the last two also include a number of inhabited islands to the north of Flores such as Besar and Babi).
+It covers an area of 1,675.36 km^{2} and has a population around 345 thousand people.
+The capital is the town of Maumere, which includes the districts of Alok Barat, Alok and Alok Timur (although the last two also include a number of inhabited islands to the north of Flores such as Besar and Babi).